Looking for a few new campfire games for your next camping trip? Here are 23 must-try games you and your camping partners are going to love!

 If you enjoy challenging others, Beat That is the game for you.

 With 160 challenges varying from throwing a paper ball into the trash from across the room to stacking a pyramid of cups using just your elbows with your eyes closed, this is a true battle of abilities but one that will guarantee an afternoon or evening of gut-busting laughter.

-Goat Lords offers just the right amount of addicting strategy, luck and drama to create an evening of amusement.
+Goat Lords offers just the right amount of addicting strategy, luck, and drama to create an evening of amusement.

 The idea is to become the Goat Lord by having the largest herd by the end of the game.
-To start, you need to stack identical pairs of goats in front of you while remembering that different goat pairings have differing point values.
+To start, you need to stack identical pairs of goats in front of you while remembering that different goat pairings have different point values.

 Once you have created your herd you then need to duel with your opponents and each time you win your herd value increases.

 Just remember though that when that happens, you are likely to become a target.

 Do you enjoy quizzes?
 Do you consider yourself to be a bit of a knowledge nerd?
 Do you know how to say Japan in Japanese or how long Sleeping Beauty was actually asleep?

 If you think you have what it takes to beat your fellow campers then this addictive trivia game with more than 400 questions will keep you entertained for hours while sitting around a campfire.

 If you are a karaoke fan or love a spontaneous outbreak of singing, Spontuneous may well be the perfect campfire game for you.